Knoblauchpilze/bsgalone/README.md

 In the attack mode, the first thing is to pick a target: to that purpose the AI will scan its surroundings for a valid target.
 Two main results: success or failure.

-In case it succeeds, we continue to the next: the AI will try to follow the target.
-This action just takes into consideration the target and tries to come closer to it: it succeeds immediately but also work iteratively.
-After this the Fire mode will be triggered which will check if the AI is close enough to the target and try to shoot at it.
+In case it succeeds, we continue to the next: the AI will try to fire at the target.
+This behavior itself is a composition of two nodes:
+* a `FireNode`, responsible to fire at the target when possible
+* a `FollowTargetNode` aiming at closing the distance to the target and bring it in firing range

+In case the bot can't fire at the target the fallback node will attempt to get closer to the target.
+This can currently only succeed.

-In case it fails, then the parent sequence node will also fail as one of its child couldn't succeed and the repreater will then go on to the next element.
+If the target gets too far or get killed, the `PickTargetNode` will fail and therefore the whole attack sequence will also fail (as one of its child couldn't succeed).
+In such cases, the parent repreater will then go on to the next element.

 #### Idle mode